-The straight spine, and increased bone density, is apparent
+The increased bone density of the front legs is apparent

 Before we can correct the husbandry and nutritional problems that caused this, we need to stabilize these fractures.
 It will be done with custom splints that will stay on at least one month.

 Talia, our ace RVT (Registered Veterinary Technician) went to work, and made custom splints